schitresh/system-design/website_designs/social_media/5_facebook_messenger.md

 ## Message Handling
 - To send messages to another user
-  - A user needs to connect to the server and post messages for that users
+  - A user needs to connect to the server and post messages for that user
 - To get messages from the server
   - The user has two options: pull model & push model
 - Traffic